marcusburghardt/complytime-demos/README.md

 │ ├── templates/                    # Jinja2 templates used by Playbooks
 │ ├── ansible_inventory             # This file is automatically updated by "populate_ansible_inventory.sh"
 │ └── ansible.cfg                   # Ansible configuration file specific for "base_ansible_env" directory
+├── base_vms/                       # Centralize instructions to create demo VMs
-├── base_rhel9_env/                 # Centralize instructions to create a rhel9 demo VM
+│ ├── fedora                        # Instructions to create a fedora demo VM │ │   └── Vagrantfile               # Vagrant instructions to create a local fedora VM │ ├── rhel9                         # Instructions to create a rhel9 demo VM
+│ │   └── Vagrantfile               # Vagrant instructions to create a local rhel9 VM
-│ ├── populate_ansible_inventory.sh # Script to collect information for Vagrant VM and populate the Ansible inventory │ └── Vagrantfile                   # Vagrant instructions to create a local VM ├── scripts/                        # Supporting scripts (WIP) ├── CONTENT_TRANSFORMATION.md       # Examples of commands used in trestle-bot to generate OSCAL content based in ComplianceAsCode/content
+│ └── populate_ansible_inventory.sh # Script to collect information from Vagrant VM and populate the Ansible inventory ├── scripts/                        # Supporting scripts (WIP) ├── CONTENT_TRANSFORMATION.md       # Examples of commands used in trestle-bot to generate OSCAL content based in ComplianceAsCode/content
 └── README.md                       # Main file to centralize instructions and other relevant information for demos.s